dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 ![](images/paycard.png)

 ### Wire Transfers
-Wire Transfers can only be used on orders with a grand total (subtotal plus all additions and deductions but excluding shipping fees excluded) of at least $600.
+Wire Transfers can only be used on orders with a grand total (subtotal plus all additions and deductions but excluding shipping fees) of at least $600.
 For orders > $2000, payment by Wire Transfer is preferred.
-In this circumstance, 3.5% extra discount will be applied for the grand total (subtotal plus all additions and deductions, shipping fees excluded).
+In this circumstance, 3.5% extra discount will be applied for the grand total (subtotal plus all additions and deductions but excluding shipping fees).
 Wire Transfer payments usually take 3-5 business days to clear.
 We will not ship your order until your payment is verified by our bank.
 Please send a copy of the Wire Transfer receipt to our customer service because although it is not sufficient to release an order, it will help us to push the delivery date.

 ## Customs, Duties and Taxes
 You should expect to pay any amount charged by the government in your respective country.
 This includes but is not limited to: duties, taxes and any extra fees charged by the courier company.
 We will not be held responsible for any extra charges once the original package has been shipped.
 If the customer refuses to pay these extra charges, the return shipping and any additional fees will be taken out of the cost of the order, with any remaining funds being refunded to the customer.